partykyoung/old-dev-blog/src/posts/2019-07-04-blog-migration.md

 // 생략...

 export default function Template({
-  data // this prop will be injected by the GraphQL query below.
+  data, // this prop will be injected by the GraphQL query below.
 }: any) {
   const { markdownRemark } = data; // data.markdownRemark holds our post data
   const { frontmatter, html } = markdownRemark;